-After installing the rear wheel, always operate the footbrake until the pressure point is reached.
+- After installing the rear wheel, always operate the foot brake until the pressure point is reached.

-- Check the rear hub shock absorbers. 🔌 (🕶 p.
-97)
+- Check the rear hub shock absorbers.

-Remove bushing 1 and bushing 2.
+( p.
+93)

+- Check the wheel bearing for damage and wear. - " If the wheel bearing is broken or worn: - Replace the wheel bearing. - Remove bushing and bushing •.
 Clean and grease the roll surfaces of the bushing and the shaft seal rings.

-Long-life grease (🕶 p.
-198)
+Long-life grease ( p.
+192)